pranaypatel512/APODNasa/README.md

 for last seven days.
 An app to show media listing using [APOD](https://api.nasa.gov/) api having image/gif/video.

-* Always loading Media from local database (room.
+* Always loading Media from local database (room).
 Remote data (from API) and Local data is always synchronized.
 * App can load media offline.
 * Clean and Simple Material UI.